nasywaarr/MATLAB-practice/practice/Practice with Vectors/README.md

 ## 🧮 Creating Vectors

-There are many ways to create vectors.
-Such as:
+There are many ways to create vectors in MATLAB:
 - Create vectors using concatenation.
 - Create vectors with a set spacing.
 - Create vectors with a set number of elements.